AeneasVerif/charon/tests-polonius/README.md

-This project contains tests which use non-linear lifetimes (NLL).
-We use the Polonius borrow checker.
+This project contains tests which require the Polonius borrow checker.